 To appeal to search engine users, be sure to include a meta description for your site with relevant keywords.
-If you’re using a content management system (CMS), there should be a place to include your site description in your website settings.
-WordPress users can download Yoast plugins, here.
+If you’re using a CMS, there should be a place to include your site description in your website settings.
+WordPress users can download Yoast plugins.
 If you need to include it manually, copy this into your header tag:

 <meta name=”description” content=”Awesome site description”>

 If you haven’t heard, mobile browsing is one of the biggest trends in internet usage these days.
-As a matter of fact, Comscore’s report on US mobile app usage has shown that over 50% of American traffic occurs on mobile:
+As a matter of fact, Comscore’s report on US mobile app usage has shown that over 50 percent of American traffic occurs on mobile:

-Mobile optimization means that your site understands when it’s being viewed on a mobile device and recalibrates its display accordingly.
+Mobile optimization means that your site understands when it’s being viewed on a mobile device and calibrates its display accordingly.
 Here’s a simple comparison of the difference:

 Having to scroll sideways just to read text is certainly not anyone’s idea of a good time.
 Search engines have thus made mobile-friendliness a significant factor in SEO.
-Don’t let your site be an annoyance to a potential 50% of your audience!
+Don’t let your site be an annoyance to a potential 50 percent of your audience.

 Organize your content in a way that’s easy to read.
 You can do this by adding: